ramesh-rv/contrast-hugo-mod/README.md

 ### Changes in this fork

 * Added Tags
-* Link to Github and Twitter on Menu
+* Link to Github and LinkedIn on Menu

 -----